-Pre-requisite: NURS 3712
+Pre-requisite: NURS3712

-NURS 3814 Mental Health Nursing
+NURS3814 Mental Health Nursing

 Mental Health Nursing is designed to prepare students to promote mental health and to care for clients with mental illness.
 Mental health concepts as well as psychodynamics of the major mental illnesses will be presented.
 Principles for psychiatric nursing intervention are included.
 Emphasis is on utilization of the nursing process and psychiatric principles in providing therapeutic intervention for clients with mental illness.
 A variety of settings will be utilized.
 Learning methods include lecture, laboratory, and clinical instruction.
 Must complete all sophomore level nursing courses before enrolling in this course.
-(Fall) Co-requisite: NURS 3814C
+(Fall)

-NURS 3814C Mental Health Nursing Clinical
+NURS3814C Mental Health Nursing Clinical

-Credits: Part of NURS 3814 (Fall) Co-requisite: NURS 3814
+Credits: Part of NURS3814 (Fall) Co-requisite: NURS3814

-NURS 3815 Nursing Care for the III Adult
+NURS3815 Nursing Care for the III Adult